 Rumored INTJs With This Ability: Isaac Newton, Mark Zuckerberg, Elon Musk, Bobby Fischer, Nikola Tesla.

 ENTPs are creative visionaries who trailblaze new pathways in invention, technology, and science.
 They are curious, out-of-the-box thinkers who can navigate their way out of the most precarious situations with a blend of charm, intuition, and logical thought.
 An ENTP can take an “impossible” situation and find inventive, novel solutions that would never occur to other types.

-Famous ENTPs With This Ability: Leonardo da Vinci, Benjamin Franklin, Richard Feynman, Steve Wozniak.
+Rumored ENTPs With This Ability: Leonardo da Vinci, Benjamin Franklin, Richard Feynman, Steve Wozniak.

 ENTJ – Efficiency

 ENTJs are decisive, visionary, and determined.
 These types know how to cast aside useless details or outer emotions and “get the job done”.
 They know how to keep a level head when calamity strikes and move forward with precision, energy, and intense strategic foresight.
 They make strong leaders who can rise to any challenge with confidence.